timothystotts/fpga-serial-acl-tester-1/README.md

 as much as possible throughout the design.

 These three groupings of design provide equivalent functionality, excepting that the HDL designs provide additional animation effect of the board's three-emitter RGB LEDs.
-Additionally, work is in-progress in the feature/ssd_with_presets branch to add a single Pmod SSD to the Pmod Jack A for the purpose of selecting among ten ADXL362 configuration preset values for each of Activity Detection threshold/timer and Inactivity Detection threshold/timer.
+Additionally, work is merged from the feature/ssd_with_presets branch to add a single Pmod SSD to the Pmod Jack A for the purpose of selecting among ten ADXL362 configuration preset values for each of Activity Detection threshold/timer and Inactivity Detection threshold/timer.
 The VHDL code is complete for this feature, but is not yet release ready.
 The Verilog code is also complete for this feature, but is not yet release ready.
+Checkouts for the design without a Pmod SSD peripheral should refer to release tag Serial_ACL_Tester_Release_A .
+Checkouts for the latest experimental implementation of adding Pmod SSD to Pmod Jack JA and using Buttons 0 and 1 to select threshold/timer presets, should refer to tag Serial_ACL_Tester_HDL_Prerelease_1B or the HEAD of the master branch.
+The AXI design does not yet implement the Pmod SSD at Pmod Jack JA due to a limitation of the Digilent Inc.
+User IP for that Pmod.

 ### Naming conventions notice
 The Pmod peripherals used in this project connect via a standard bus technology design called SPI.